 The Omega 3 DHA found mainly in oily fish is great brain food.
 It has been shown to keep cells fluid and enables neurons to communicate with each other, something that’s essential for them to work effectively.
 No wonder the European Food Safety Authority (EFSA) has approved the health claim that Omega 3 maintains normal brain function.

 What’s the best DHA Omega 3 supplement you can take?

 Taking a supplement such as Bare Biology’s Mindful gives you a cost effective dose of 560mg DHA Omega 3, but without the chemicals, nasties or fishy taste.
-If you’re pregnant or breastfeeding, one small capsule of Bump & Glory gives 560mg DHA and 40mg EPA.
+If you’re pregnant or breastfeeding, one small capsule of Mums & Bumps (previously Bump & Glory) gives 560mg DHA and 40mg EPA.

 Every batch is certified and awarded a 5-star purity and quality rating from International Fish Oil Standards (IFOS), the highest accolade you can receive and a guarantee of purity, freshness and strength.

 At what stage of life would you require more EPA?